Danny Drinkwater: Loan to Aston Villa

 On 7 January 2020, Drinkwater signed for Aston Villa on loan until the end of the 2019–20 season.
 Aston Villa manager Dean Smith watched Drinkwater train with the team before confirming his loan deal.
 Smith stated that he was confident that Drinkwater had put the issues that had affected his previous loan behind him and he would be ready to provide cover for the injured John McGinn.
 On 11 March, Drinkwater was told to leave Aston Villa's training ground following an altercation with teammate Jota, in which Drinkwater reportedly directed a headbutt at the player.

 Return to Chelsea

 In May, ESPN named Drinkwater's move to Chelsea as the second-worst transfer in Premier League history, behind only Ali Dia's move to Southampton.
 Drinkwater was not allocated a squad number for the 2020–21 season, with his former number 6 allocated to new signing Thiago Silva.
-In an interview with The Telegraph in September 2020, Drinkwater spoke of his off-field issues and stated his desire to get his career back on track, including the possibility of playing abroad.
+In an interview with The Telegraph in September 2020, he spoke of his off-field issues and stated his desire to get his career back on track, including the possibility of playing abroad.